6. Enhance Your Emotional Intelligence.

 The reason I did it was because I realized I had two choices.
 The choice of suffering in an insecure relationship or the choice of suffering to improve myself and my relationships.
 I took the latter route and looking back, I’m glad I did.

 None of us are perfect.
 We are all flawed in our own unique ways yet all of us deserve love and respect.
 You don’t need to be necessarily perfect to enjoy a healthy, happy, lasting relationship.
 When you give yourself the love and respect you seek from others, you will be able to rise above all insecurities and self-doubt.
-Once you let go of your insecurities and focus on yourself instead of others, all the negative effects will subside and you will experience better relationship satisfaction.
+Once you let go of your clingy insecurity and focus on yourself instead of others, all the negative effects will subside and you will experience better relationship satisfaction.